 Contact The Brown Firm For More Information

 An employment law attorney also has specific tools available to him or her that you might not be able to use in your own case.
 Retaining an attorney will give you the best chance of success in your workplace racial discrimination claim.
 If you believe that discrimination is affecting your employment, contact The Brown Firm PLLC by sending us a message online or calling today.
-Consultations are offered free of charge so that you can discuss your case and legal options.
+Consultations are offered so that you can discuss your case and legal options.